evolvingweb/migrate_example_i18n/README.md

 ## Hybrid translation migration

-We are half-way through now and all that's missing is migrating translations of the nodes we migrated above.
+We are halfway through now and all that's missing is migrating translations of the nodes we migrated above.
 To do this, we create another migration with the ID [c11n_hybrid_i18n](config/install/migrate_plus.migration.c11n_hybrid_i18n.yml).
-The migration definition remains mostly the same but has the following important differences from the base migration:
+The migration definition remains mostly the same but has the following important differences as compared to the base migration:

 * **source:**
   * **translations:** We define this parameter to make the source plugin read only translation nodes and to make it ignore the nodes we already migrated in the base migration.